 Personally I think that this is the best possible view at this hotel.
 The City View rooms have almost no privacy and people in adjacent buildings can easily look into them, the same goes for the River View rooms although they at least get a bit of distance between the room and possible onlookers.
 For me though having a private Japanese garden, which was beautifully illuminated at night, was one of the defining features of our time at this hotel.

-The Engawa table was also a constant source of interaction with the hotel staff.
-We constantly found notes from staff and small gifts there throughout our stay.
+The Engawa table was also a convenient point of interaction with the hotel staff.
+We often found notes from staff and small gifts, placed there throughout our stay.

 A shelving unit was very discreetly hidden away under the table and offered a considerable amount of storage space, as well as featuring the controls and ports for the flip out television.